How to Create a Mobile-Friendly Navigation in 7 Steps

 Remember: Space is limited, mobile needs are unique, and on-the-go patience is minimal.

 Because website visitors will use a variety of devices and screen sizes, specify a viewport using the viewport meta tag.

 Common mobile mistakes include having a fixed-width viewport that doesn’t scale for all devices or assuming too wide of a viewport, which forces users on small screens to scroll horizontally.

 Mobile-Friendly is Customer-Friendly

-If you build an intuitive navigation that is easy to use and Joe will be headed toward conversion happiness in no time; build a navigation that is frustrating or confusing and he’ll be headed back to the search results and straight toward someone else’s website.
+If you build an intuitive navigation that is easy to use, your website users will be headed toward conversion happiness in no time.
+Build a navigation that is frustrating or confusing, and they’ll be headed back to the search results and straight toward someone else’s website.

 ✔ Short and sweet whenever possible